kkousounnis/Java-Application-PrivateSchool-Data-Management-System-Mysql/README.md

 This is an application that creates a private school structure.
 It creates a database that stores data
+This repository refers to Part B, implementing the following functionality:

- Design the ERD of your system and verify it through an online tool such as https://sqldbm.com/ .Identify any other tables you need based on your implementation and construct them
+ Design the ERD of the system and verify it through an online tool such as https://sqldbm.com/ .Created more tables based on implementation and constructed them.
- Make the schema of a database that can keep data for the main entities of the assignment and name the tables as: Students, Trainers, Assignments, Courses.
+ Made the schema of a database that can keep data for the main entities of the assignment and name the tables as: Students, Trainers, Assignments, Courses.
-4.The tables are populated with enough data.
+The tables are populated with enough data.

-5.Sql queries that output the following:
+Sql queries that output the following:

 • A list of all the students.